-The Office of International Student Advisors is here to help students understand US Department of Homeland Security (DHS) rules and regulations of F-1 status.
+The International Student Services (ISS) office is here to help students understand US Department of Homeland Security (DHS) rules and regulations of F-1 status.
 It is the student's responsibility to maintain F-1 status by observing the conditions outlined on page 2 of the I-20.
-The Office of International Student Advisors hosts several information sessions each semester to familiarize students with the limits of F-1 status.
+ISS hosts several information sessions each semester to familiarize students with the limits of F-1 status.
 Click here for the current semester's Information Session Schedule.
 To maintain status, you must observe the following conditions:

-- Maintain a valid I-20, valid passport (for at least the next 6 months), and valid I-94 at all times.
+- Maintain a valid I-20, valid passport (for at least the next 6 months), and valid I-94 record of your most recent US entry at all times.

 - Register and complete a minimum of 12 credits each Fall and Spring term.
 (Graduate students are required to maintain enrollment in 9 credits every term and matriculate while completing the thesis.)
 Only one 3-credit course per semester may be taken online to satisfy this requirement; at FIT, both online and blended courses (those with sections coded "OL" or "BL") are subject to this requirement.
 Under special conditions, only the International Student Advisor may authorize enrollment in less than 12 credits.
 To determine whether you are eligible for a reduced course load, consult our office for instructions.